Drifting by car, an adrenaline-pumping maneuver for true professionals

 Engines to read: 6 books for car and driving enthusiasts

-Passion for cars and engines is something that affects all aspects of life.
+There are really many books for car enthusiasts and they represent an original gift idea.
+From biographical volumes that tell the deeds of the great racing car drivers to novels that put four wheels to one hundred and fifty.
+Some, however, are truly unmissable and deserve to be present in the library of those who love engines.
+The passion for cars and engines is something that affects all aspects of life.
 It ends, for example, also in the readings .
 Those who love engines, in fact, also find pleasure in reading books that tell the thundering world of four wheels .
 Not surprisingly, the list of books for car enthusiasts gets longer every year.
 A full-bodied catalog, made up of biographies of famous drivers, of historical reconstructions of the most prestigious brands, but also of novels that put cars at the center, with all their wealth of emotions and suggestions.
 Many titles for as many gift ideas.
-The following list does not pretend to indisputably identify the most beautiful novels for car lovers, but offers about five really special texts, which deserve to enter the home library of those who dream of a life as a driver.
+The following list does not pretend to incontrovertibly identify the best novels for car lovers, but it offers a list of five truly special texts, which deserve to enter the home library of those who dream of a life as a driver.

 On the road - Jack Kerouac